AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ## 🔮 Perpetual Futures

 Hedging Agents are taking perpetual futures from the protocol.
-When they come in the protocol to open a position, they bring a certain amount of collateral (their margin), and choose an amount of the same collateral from the protocol they want to hedge.
+When they come in the protocol to open a position, they bring a certain amount of collateral (their margin), and choose an amount of the same collateral from the protocol they want to hedge (or cover/back).
 The protocol then stores the oracle value and timestamp at which they opened a position.

 Hedging Agents are independent from one another, meaning that the actions of one Hedging Agent have no impact on the position of another Hedging Agent.